Cascara Syrup

 The Magic of Cascara

-Cascara, which means ‘husk’ in Spanish, is the dried skin of coffee cherries.
-Often discarded or used as compost in coffee farms, these husks can be brewed into a delightful tea or made into a sweet syrup.
-When made into syrup, Cascara adds a unique tangy sweetness to your coffee, cocktails, and even desserts.
+Cascara, “husk” in Spanish, is the dried skin of coffee cherries.
+Often discarded or composted on coffee farms, these husks can be brewed into a delightful tea or cooked into a sweet syrup.
+As syrup, Cascara lends a unique tangy sweetness to coffee, cocktails, and even desserts.
+One ingredient, a hundred ways to use it.

 Ingredients